 From smart algorithms analyzing wearable data to the development of brain-machine interface, significant advances have been made in the development of medical devices for treating and assisting patients.
 In this team-taught course we will explore the physiological changes (i.e. chemical and electrical signals) associated with voluntary and involuntary physiological activities, such as brain and heart function.
 We will develop an understanding of current technology and discuss the ethical issues surrounding the development of future medical instrumentation.
 [STSC, V]

 Recent scientific evidence indicates that the benefits of music extend to the brain.
 Further insights into how music affects the brain may lead to new education methods and ways to treat neurological disorders.
-We will take a multi-disciplinary approach to understanding the connection between music and neural function.
-By the end of this course, students will have a broad understanding of research in this field and specific knowledge about brain mechanisms mediating music perception and performance.
+We will take a multidisciplinary approach to understanding the connection between music and neural function.
+By the end of this course students will have a broad understanding of research in this field and specific knowledge about brain mechanisms mediating music perception and performance.
+[H]

 How do neuroscientists make sense of the brain?
 How does the brain encode cognition and behavior?
 To answer these questions, we must use currently available tools to collect data from the brain.
+Once we have these data – what are the next steps?
 How do we interpret these data and use them to answer fundamental questions about what our brains are doing?
 In this course, we will learn how to analyze real examples of neural data with the Python programming language.
 This class is designed for students who have no starting knowledge of programming in Python or working with neural data.

 This laboratory course builds on information covered in the prerequisites concerning the excitability of neurons.
 The electrophysiology of neurons and neuronal interactions are examined using electrical recording techniques.
 Laboratory exercises provide hands-on experience with the properties of nerve function under a variety of circumstances.
 [W]